West of Railroad

 The City intends to use these funds to acquire and retire other property in the City to mitigate the cumulative traffic impacts of the Ailanto project.

 For more information, see the June 2008 California Coastal Commission staff report for the Ailanto Pacific Ridge subdivision.

 On March 16, 2021, the City Council unanimously approved a Resolution of Necessity authorizing the filing of an eminent domain action to acquire the Gearing parcels.
-The City Attorney is also authorized to deposit the amount of probable compensation ($91,000) with the court and seek immediate possession of the property.
 On March 23, 2021, the City filed the eminent domain action in San Mateo County Superior Court.